DevOpsBootcamp/devopsdaycamp-pelican/content/pages/lounge.rst

 :type: schedule
 :order: 6

 Two Hacker Lounges will be available for collaborative hacking, demos and other activities.
-Feel free to bring games, projects to work on or a demo to share!
+Feel free to bring games, projects to work on, or a demo to share!